anth0nycodes/fabric-history/README.md

 History is automatically saved when these fabric.js events occur:

+- `path:created` - When a path is created (e.g., freehand drawing)
+- `erasing:end` - When an erasing operation completes
 - `object:added` - When an object is added to the canvas
 - `object:removed` - When an object is removed from the canvas
 - `object:modified` - When an object is modified (moved, scaled, rotated, etc.)
-- `path:created` - When a path is created (e.g., freehand drawing)
-- `erasing:end` - When an erasing operation completes
-- `canvas:cleared` - When the canvas is cleared

 #### Custom Events